 false

-4 reasons to focus on upskilling employees this year (and how to build an upskilling strategy)
+4 reasons to focus on upskilling employees and how to build a strategy

 Upskilling is more than a buzzword.
 It’s a golden strategy for brands that are serious about helping their companies and existing employees grow personally and professionally.
 In fact, companies worldwide spend an average of $1,270 per team member on learning and development, and it’s easy to see why.

-From nurturing employee talent to boosting the organization’s value, upskilling contributes to overall productivity and efficiency at the corporate level.
+From nurturing employee talent to boosting the organization’s value, upskilling through development programs contributes to productivity and efficiency at the corporate level.

 If you’re a training leader looking to upskill your teams this year and beyond, we’ve got the guide for you.
-In this article, you’ll learn what exactly upskilling is, why it matters, and how to create your own upskilling strategy.
+Here, you’ll learn what exactly upskilling is, why it matters, and how to create your own upskilling strategy.

 What does upskilling employees mean?